 We restrict samples to urban male workers aged 15-65 and not engaged in any form of education or training.
-The main reason for focusing on men only is that a large share of women in the three countries under study are not active or are engaged in unpaid work.
-Including women would require to account for participation in the labor market which is not yet standard in quantile estimations (see Albrecht et al., 2004).
+We focus on men because a large proportion of women in the three countries under study are not active or are engaged in unpaid work - accounting for selection into the labor market is not yet standard in quantile estimations (see Albrecht et al., 2004).
 We select only workers in the private sector, which excludes unpaid family workers (whose implicit earnings are difficult to evaluate) and public sector employees; for the latter, there are indeed important differences in institutional mechanisms regulating wages, both across countries and compared to the private sector.
-We restrict the sample to workers that are observed at least twice in the data and whose observations are consecutive over the periods of the survey.11 In South Africa (resp.
+We restrict the sample to workers that are observed at least twice in the data and whose observations are consecutive over the periods of the survey.
+In South Africa (resp.
 Brazil), whites and asians (resp. asians) are excluded from the sample as they represent less than 1% of the informal sector.
 Results do not change significantly when including these groups.

-9The challenge arising from the difficulty to define informality in a uniform fashion given the non-uniformity of the data sources and the more fundamental differences across labor markets is discussed in other comparative studies like Marcouiller et al., (1997), Duryea et al. (2007), Bosch and Maloney (2007), Jütting et al. (2007) and Perry et al. (2006).
+&lt;sup>7The challenge arising from the difficulty to define informality in a uniform fashion given the non-uniformity of the data sources and the more fundamental differences across labor markets is discussed in other comparative studies like Marcouiller et al., (1997), Duryea et al. (2007), Bosch and Maloney (2007), Jütting et al. (2007) and Perry et al. (2006).